I knew my that husband, Josh the Pilot, put in a good flight when he called me with a suggestion to enlarge our family.

-Normally the suggestion of acquisition of pets is my department; it is my job in the marriage to suggest that we should get a hedgehog (“Look, you get to wash them in the sink“) or a miniature horse (“Look, you can braid their hair“) or a small child (“Look, you can train them to mix drinks.”)
+Normally pet acquisition suggestion is my department.
+It is my job in the marriage to mention that we should get a hedgehog (“Look, you get to wash them in the sink“) or a miniature horse (“Look, you can braid their hair“) or a small child (“Look, you can train them to mix drinks.”)
 But although a former Floridian and person with an entirely separate, carefully curated Buffett playlist, I pointed out that no, we were not going to get a parrot.

 Well, that’s more of a selling point; with my high school closing and as a woman without a football team ever since I stopped talking to my brother school ten years ago, it would be nice to feel flocked, especially if poop isn’t involved.
 But flocking extracts a price.